Ferada/cl-tuples-old/README.md

 The reader syntax may be used to the same effect:

+    > (enable-tuples-syntax)
     > #{1.0 1.0}
     1.0
     1.0
     > (vector2d-length* #{1.0 1.0})
     1.4142135

+(Since the reader syntax and `VECTOR2D-VALUES` expand directly into a `VALUES` call, nothing prevents you from using that as well.)

 Based on this design more operations are implemented.
 See the API and the tests for details on vectors, vertexes, matrixes and quaternions.